dyksiu/yolov8-traffic_light_detection_with_Arduino/README.md

 This repo contains yolov8 training environment and simple GUI for test yolo model.

 # Concept
 The project focuses on traffic light detection using the yolov8m model.
-Additionally, detection is signaled by LEDs programmed using Arduino UNO and the result is displayed with the greatest confidence on the LCD display.
+Additionally, detection is signaled by LEDs programmed using Arduino UNO and the highest confidence detected is displayed on the LCD display.

 ### For example: